-The Physician Assistant program is moving toward electronic documentation and communications.
+The Physician Assistant program has moved toward electronic documentation and communications.
 Therefore, all students are required to have laptop computers that have Web access capability.

-Full-time students take all of the courses listed for each semester.
-The part-time option requires thirty nine months overall and requires two years to complete the didactic year.
 Contact the Physician Assistant Program for more information on the sequencing for the part-time option.